 How much food do I need to take?
 Generally the longer the walk the more food you need.
 We have a midmorning snack and lunch stop on most walks and on longer walks there is often an afternoon snack break as well.

 What do the numbers in the programme mean?
 Lift = the total amount of ascending over the course of the walk, measured in metres.
 Distance = the length of the walk from start to finish, measured in kilometres.
 Map/ Grid ref = the number of the Ordnance Survey map and the grid reference of the starting point.
 For more information visit the Ordnance Survey website

 What do the grades mean?
 The grades must be considered along with the total ascent (climb) and distance of a walk.
 They are meant to give you an idea of the steepness and type of terrain the walk will be on.
 See a description of the grades.

 What happens if the weather is bad?
-If the forecast is bad the walk co-ordinator may decide to change or cancel the walk.
-If the weather turns bad during the walk, the co-ordinator may opt to turn back or shorten the walk, depending on conditions.
+If the forecast is bad the walk organiser may decide to change or cancel the walk.
+If the weather turns bad during the walk, the organiser may opt to turn back or shorten the walk, depending on conditions.